farhat-lab/who-analysis/README.md

 ### Model Scripts

-Before building any models, <code>00_samples_summary_minor_allele_counts.py</code> must be run.
-It generates the dataframe of minor allele counts (<code>data/minor_allele_counts.npz</code>) from the SNP data directory, which is needed to compute the genetic relatedness matrix for population structure correction.
-This script also generates the <code>data/samples_summary.csv</code> file.
+Before building any models, run <code>00_samples_summary_minor_allele_counts.py</code> and <code>make_gene_drug_mapping.py</code>.

+The first script generates the dataframe of minor allele counts (<code>data/minor_allele_counts.npz</code>) from the SNP data directory, which is needed to compute the genetic relatedness matrix for population structure correction.
+It also creates the <code>data/samples_summary.csv</code> file to see how much data we have for each drug (mostly just for reference and to make sure nothing was missing during the debugging process).

+The second script generates a dataframe mapping every gene to the drug it is hypothesized or known to be relevant for and the tier.
+This dataframe is used to select variants to pass into the model from the master <code>genos.csv.gz</code> file for each drug.

 For every drug, run the following numbered scripts in order, with the `config.yaml` file, the full drug name, and the 3-letter abbreviation used in the 2021 WHO catalog.
 For example, for isoniazid, the arguments after the script name would be `config.yaml Isoniazid INH`.